Google L5 Coding Interview: What Actually Changes

 Are you L5 ready?

-The L5 bar isn't a mystery once you know what's being evaluated.
-It's a specific set of behaviours that you either demonstrate consistently or you don't.
+Once you know what's being evaluated, the L5 bar becomes a specific set of behaviours you either demonstrate consistently or you don't.
 The checklist below maps to the evaluation dimensions Google's hiring committee looks for.

 - ✓You explain the correctness of your solution while building it, not after being asked